Graduate Study

 • MPH GCPD student meetings will be early autumn quarter of year 2.

-• Students must submit a signed MPH Practicum Contract and ensure an educational Affiliation Agreement is in place between the SPH and the site before starting the practicum.
+• Students must submit a signed Practicum Learning Contract and ensure an educational Affiliation Agreement is in place between the SPH and the site before starting the practicum.

-• Students who completed practicum rotations during the previous academic year will present at the MPH Practicum Session during autumn quarter.
+• Students who completed the practicum during the previous academic year will present at the NSP Practicum Session.

 Project Requirements

-• The NSP practicum advisers will assist MPH-Public Health Nutrition students in identifying potential practicum sites.
+• The NSP practicum adviser will assist MPH-Nutrition students in identifying potential practicum sites.

-• To streamline conversations with community partners, students are asked not to contact sites before meeting with practicum advisers.
+• To streamline conversations with community partners, students are asked not to contact sites before meeting with the practicum adviser.

 • The practicum provides students an opportunity to see how nutrition concepts are applied in a public health setting and/or via public health policy.